jina-ai/jina/docs/chapters/io/index.md

 # Input and Output Functions in Jina

-This document explains the input and output functions of Jina's Flow API.
+This chapter explains the input and output functions of Jina's Flow API.

 ## Input Function